 Students in this program cannot enroll in other graduate programs or take courses outside of the prescribed curriculum.

 The EdS program has a tuition structure that is based on program credits.
-The following rates apply for the 2021-22 academic year.
+The following rates apply for the 2020-21 academic year, based on resident status.
 To estimate the full year tuition, multiply the cost per credit by the number of credits that year and add the corresponding fees as indicated below.

 The School Psychology Program is fortunate to have three federal training grants supported by the Office of Special Education Programs through the U.S. Department of Education.
 The training grants provide financial support for EdS students with scholarship funding that can be used to offset tuition costs.
 All three opportunities provide for cross-collaboration and interdisciplinary training with other graduate programs.